 Ready to learn what it really costs to self-publish?

-And there’s me, Dana Sitar.
+Dana Sitar: And there’s me.
 I share resources, tips and tools for writers at WritersBucketList.com, and I have self-published two collections of essays, a variety of infoproducts and the Amazon Bestselling ebook A Writer’s Bucket List.

 Remember to think of the cost of self-publishing as an investment, not a cost.
 [A book is] an asset that earns you money long-term. – Joanna Penn

 How did we do it?
-Here’s the breakdown of costs for Hope’s nonfiction book The Shy Writer Reborn; Catherine’s second memoir Backpacked; Joanna’s first novel, Pentecost; and my ebook A Writer’s Bucket List.
+Here’s the breakdown of how much it cost to publish a book for Hope’s nonfiction book The Shy Writer Reborn; Catherine’s second memoir Backpacked; Joanna’s first novel, Pentecost; and my ebook A Writer’s Bucket List.
 All dollar amounts are listed in USD.

 Editing — which includes developmental editing, content editing, copyediting and proofreading — can make the difference between a good book and great one.
 For a quality, impactful book, you need more than a proofread or spell-check of a first draft.